 2.17: Percentage of Reimbursements to Be Paid by the Fund

-Reimbursements for the benefit of Eligible Claimants shall be 100% of allowable amounts pursuant to Appendix 3 and 503 CMR 2.00, except as provided otherwise in 503 CMR 2.09.
+Reimbursements for the benefit of Eligible Claimants shall be 100% of allowable amounts pursuant to the Reimbursement Fee Scheduleand 503 CMR 2.00, except as provided otherwise in 503 CMR 2.09.

 Payment will be made to the extent that funds are available.
 If Board-approved Claim payments exceed the available funding, the Board shall reimburse the Claims consistent with a payment prioritization as determined by the Board.

-2.18: Reconsideration
+2.18: Appeals

 Any Claimant aggrieved by the denial of a Claim or by any other action of the Board in connection with a Claim may within 60 days of the final determination or other final action of the Board file a Request for Reconsideration with the Board.
 A Request for Reconsideration shall be, in a manner required by the Board, a clear and concise written statement of the matter as to which the Claimant seeks the Board to reconsider its final determination or other final action, and the reason the Board should make a favorable determination on such Request for Reconsideration.
 Such statement shall set forth either new evidence that was not reasonably available at the time of initial consideration, or the reason or reasons why the Board's initial decision was inconsistent with 503 CMR 2.00.